You can measure in Centimetres or Inches.

 Alternatively you may wish to extend your curtains out of the bay so that they frame the window and you will see the front of the curtains.
 This option is often the most attractive, but may not always be possible if there is a returning wall at the end of the bay section.

 Start at one end of the bay and measure the wall where the pole is to be fitted (excluding finials).
 Measure across this section of wall to where it meets at the angle of the next section of wall.
 Write down the measurement and then measure across to the next section of wall, continuing around the bay to where the pole or track is to finish.
 Add these up to give the total length of your bay.
-You will now be able to start shopping for Pre-packed Bay Poles, Create Your Own Bay Poles or a Made to Measure Bay Pole.
+You will now be able to start shopping for Pre-packed Bay Poles.

 Click on the links below to shop for products that are specifically designed to fit in your particular bay window.